UCAS stands for University and Colleges Admission Service.

 It also allows you to create shortlists for the options you are interested in, so that you can keep track in one convenient place.

 You can also practice your personal statement on there, using their useful tips and breakdown and saving it as you go.
-ALL YEAR 12 ARE REQUIRED TO DO THIS.
 Please see the personal statement section of the website.

 Once you start making applications, you can keep track of those on Unifrog as well so you can always refer back to them.